keysight-eggplant/eggplant-github-action/README.md

 # Eggplant Runner in CI/CD with GitHub Actions

-Eggplant Runner currently provides "Run Test Config" as its main action.
+Eggplant Runner currently provides "Run DAI Test Configuration" as its main action.

-## Using run-test-config.yml in your workflow
+## Using action.yml in your workflow

 In order to use the Eggplant Runner with GitHub Actions, you need to add this to your GitHub Workflow .yml file: